hashicorp/terraform-website/content/source/docs/enterprise/saml/login.html.md

 When a user's SAML-authenticated web session expires, their API tokens are also temporarily disabled until they reauthenticate at `https://<YOUR_TERRAFORM_ENTERPRISE_DOMAIN>/session`.
 This is because Terraform Enterprise relies on your identity provider for [team membership mapping](./team-membership.html), and a user might have been added to or removed from some teams since their session expired.
 This restriction only affects user tokens, not [team or organization tokens](../users-teams-organizations/service-accounts.html).

-Session expiration periods are configurable in the organization settings.
+The API token session timeout is a site-wide setting that is configurable in the admin settings.